Cooking-Compass/cooking-compass.github.io/index.md

 From the Explore page, the user can click on individual recipes to bring up a page dedicated to that specific recipe.

 <img src="images/WT-recipe.png">

+## Community Feedback

+### What did you like, is this convenient and would you use this?

+"I liked how easy it is to follow and use!
+I would definitely use this to look at other people's recipes."

+"Most of it I liked, mainly the structure and the design.
+I would use this and spread this to other people"

+### Tell us ways this could be better

+"Try to make the spacing between the pictures and descriptions of the receipies not funky."

+"The comma structure was not the best option.
+Try to use some less common grammatical symbol/device like a ';'."

+"Clearer instructions on how to write the instructions for each recipe."